 This program helps you personalize your learning needs at your own pace.
-It allows you to choose the information you need-from useful tips on healthy eating, being active, taking medicine, and staying on track-to support the diabetes management goals that you work with your healthcare professional to set.
+It allows you to choose the information you need-from useful tips on healthy eating, being active, taking medicine, and staying on track-to support the diabetes management goals that you work with your health care provider to set.